The Department of Chemistry and Its Facilities

 A number of exciting opportunities exist for interdisciplinary research involving chemistry graduate students:

-In addition, many Department of Chemistry graduate students collaborate with other departments, including: Physics, Geophysics, Geology, Oceanography, Chemical Engineering, Materials Science, Genome Sciences, Biochemistry, Bioengineering, Medicinal Chemistry, other departments in our top-ranked Medical School.
+In addition, many Department of Chemistry graduate students collaborate with other departments, including: Physics, Geophysics, Geology, Oceanography, Chemical Engineering, Materials Science, Genome Sciences, Biochemistry, Bioengineering, Medicinal Chemistry, other departments in our top-ranked UW School of Medicine.
 Many chemistry graduate students also have had valuable research experiences at off-campus locations including:

 Seattle and the Puget Sound Region